petersgiles/silver-octo-architecture/src/content/docs/detailed-design/data/navigation/index.md

-object "Attachment" as attachment object "Discussion" as discussion object "Message" as message
+object "Attachment" as attachment object "Discussion" as discussion object "Message" as message object "Status" as status object "Recommendation" as recommed object "Recommendation Options" as options object "Recommendation Chosen Option" as action

 ' relationships
 jurisdiction "1" --> "  * " bundle